codefresh-io/docs.codefresh.io/_docs/pipelines/pipeline-caching.md

 ## Distributed Docker image caching

 This is the simplest mode of caching available.
-All Codefresh steps [are in fact docker images]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/).
-Once a pipeline runs for the first time, Codefresh will pull all required images from their registries (either public or private) and will cache them for the next build:
+All Codefresh steps are in fact [Docker images]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/).
+After a pipeline runs for the first time, Codefresh will pull all required images from their registries (either public or private) and will cache them for the next build:

 {% include image.html